 - Both contract with customers to transport their vehicles.
 A carrier company contracts that its own trucks will transport your vehicle, while the broker company contracts with carriers to ship your car.

 - Both cannot provide an exact pick-up and delivery dates.
 It is not true that a courier company can guarantee dates.
 It is a known fact, that in the auto transport industry dates are simply never guaranteed.
 Road, whether or truck condition can delay the transport service at any point in time during transit

 - In both cases, guaranteed pick-up and delivery dates could be arranged only for a premium rate

-- Both offer door to door car shipping service.
+- Both offer door-to-door car shipping services.
 Yet neither of them can guarantee this type of service.
 If your area has restrictions on narrow streets or residential rules and regulations, probably, a large truck cannot enter.
 In such a case, you will have to meet the truck driver at a nearby open area such as a parking lot.

 Call us for more information at (929) 229-0339.